thomasdunlap/TensorFlow-Traffic-Sign-Classification/README.md

 ![Stop Sign][stop_sign]

-My model had an easy time classifying five of the five signs.
+My model was able to classify five of the five signs.
 To be fair, they were all cropped to look like the dataset images.
-Images where the sign was rotated significantly or off-center were difficult for the model to classify.
+Images where the sign was rotated significantly or off-center were difficult for the model to handle.
 Which makes sense, seeing as I did not train the model with those types of images.

-In the future, it would probably be helpful to have larger rotations, more obscured signs, and signs that weren't centered in the image.
+In the future, it would probably be helpful to have larger rotations, more obscured signs, signs that weren't centered in the image, add a sliding windows search, or potentially use a more flexible neural network architecture.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).